Product Reviewed: Liquin

 How to Use It

-It's important to use Liquin in small amounts.
+It's important to use Liquin sparingly.
 Just a drop or so for every inch you squirt out of a standard 37ml tube of paint.
-You can keep adding an extra drop of Liquin to each subsequent layer.
+You can add an extra drop of Liquin to each subsequent layer.

-If you use Liquin (or any other type of alkyd resin), make sure to use it in all of the layers in your painting.
-You want to avoid putting fast drying paint over slow drying paint and it's the best way to ensure the paint film will remain strong over time.
+It is fat.
+However, if you use Liquin (or any other type of alkyd resin), it is best to use it in all layers of your painting.
+Except for very thinned-down washes, don't start with a layer of oil paint without Liquin then put a layer of paint mixed with Liquin over the top of it.
+You want to avoid putting fast drying paint over slow drying paint to ensure the paint film will remain strong over time.

 I paint with my own 50:50 mixture of Liquin and linseed oil, with d-limonene added as a solvent in the first layers.
 Read more about it here: https://portraitsbysimonbland.com/blog/how-can-i-make-my-own-oil-painting-mediums/